kevinveenbirkenbach/cymais/roles/pc-administrator-tools/README.md

 You can customize this role by enabling or adding additional tasks for other AUR packages related to Blu-ray playback as needed.

 ## Support and Contributions
-For support, feedback, or contributions to enhance the role's capabilities, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions to enhance the role's capabilities, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve Blu-ray playback support or compatibility are highly appreciated.